-MSC-563 Immersive Technology: Augmented Reality, 4 semester credits quickly watered down to "online shopping".
+Internet 1.0 (1994 - 2000) was all about the great disruption of a hyperlinked world, which was quickly watered down to "online shopping".
 Internet 2.0 (2004 - 2009) was the decade it took to figure out what to do with a networked, rich web app, social media world.
 The advent (2009...) of IM, and particularly AR, is where broadband enabled mobile technology makes the Internet inescapable offering pitfall and promise.
 As we rapidly move toward a future where wireless is embedded in everything around us, these media innovations, combined with the modern tablets and smart phones, empower the user with extraordinary capabilities.
 In theory, almost anyone can know almost anything almost anywhere.
 This increased transparency leads to reduced privacy, timely access to information leads to constant access to entertainment and we can trust product marketers to use and abuse the medium.
 Can these developments be used to increase the cognitive understanding of social concerns?
 Can location based information (GIS) and spatial psychology be used to increase our cognitive understanding of physical place?
 What is the social impact of real time data delivery?
 This course recasts Marshal McLuhan's famous axiom where the device becomes the message.
 Modern devices combined with a layer of real time information accessed through immersive media and augmented reality, addresses the demand for media strategists rather than technologists.
 This seminar, draws on the foundations of psychology that lead to effective data visualization, application design, increased human understanding and most importantly mobile advocacy.
 This revolution will not be televised.
+Delivery Method: Online